 Poetry became the high-point of verbal art in Islam, which was executed in all the major Islamic languages.
 It found particular expression amongst sufi writers, who used the poetic forms to express deeper emotions concerning God and the creation.
+Two outstanding examples of sufi poets in Persian were Rumi (1207-1273) and Hafiz (c.1325-1390).
+Memorising poetry and taking part in poetry recitals are common features of many Muslim cultures.

 Islam has always had a cautious attitude towards music in general because of its association with forbidden practices such as wine-drinking and illicit sexual encounters.
 The nature of music is to work on the human senses to transport the soul into new experiences; it is something therefore that needed to be kept under control to ensure that such experiences were godly.
-The harmony of sounds has a beauty to the human ear but it also has an inner dimension.
-Al-Ghazali drew attention to this and spoke of the outer form being accessible to anyone but the inner dimension needing to be appreciated by the believing heart.
+The harmony of sounds has a beauty to the human ear, but it also has an inner dimension.
+Al-Ghazali (d.
+1111) drew attention to this and spoke of the outer form being accessible to anyone, but the inner dimension needing to be appreciated by the believing heart.
 The sufis in general speak in similar terms, saying that the inner dimension of music stirs the heart to seek God and thus music has an important part in some sufi schools.
-The nay or end-blown reed flute was especially favoured in those schools influenced by sufi masters like Rumi, who said that its sound "laid bare the human soul."
+The nay or end-blown reed flute was especially favoured in those schools influenced by sufi masters like Rumi, who said that its sound "laid bare the human soul".

 Those schools of Islam that give a more restricted place to music limit it to the unaccompanied human voice and simple rhythm instruments, such as the single-sided Arab drum (daf).
-The human voice is powerfully used in the elongation of sounds in the calling of the adhan, which can have a profound impact, especially when the call is taken up from several minarets in sequence.
+The human voice is powerfully used in the elongation of sounds in the calling of the adhan, which can have a profound impact, especially when the call is taken up from several minarets in sequence and is perceived to spread out through a town or city like the ripples in a pond of water.
 The modulation of the voice in recitation of the Qur'an enables the words to have an impact that transcends their meaning and there is a long tradition of songs in praise of the Prophet (nasheeds).

 Dance is a limited artistic expression in the art of Islam.
 We have records of the Prophet approving of children's dancing and the performance of African warriors.
 Some single-sex dancing developed, especially amongst women in private.
 For some sufi groups, rotating and rhythmic movements formed a vehicle to promote the soul's flight into the divine embrace.
+A highly developed form of this can be seen in the 'whirling dervishes' of the Mehlavi Order of sufis originally associated with Jamal al-Din Rumi and the city of Konya in Turkey.